Nerwyn/Nerwyn/README.md

 ### [A custom widgets module for Home Assistant](https://github.com/Nerwyn/service-call-tile-feature)

--   Buttons with tap, double tap, and hold tap.
+-   Buttons with many different interactions.
 -   Sliders.
 -   Spinboxes with two buttons, but only fires an action when it reaches a stable value.
 -   Dropdowns.